SEMICeu/Taxonomy/README.md

+# Taxonomies

+This repository intendo to collect all the work done in SEMIC around taxonomies to be published:

+* Taxonomy of public services (CPSV-AP)
+* Business and Life events (CPSV-AP)
+* Entity Legal Forms (Core Business)

-# Taxonomy of public services
+# Taxonomy of public services (CPSV-AP)

 ## Context
 While CPSV-AP is a data model thought to harmonise description of  public services in Europe, it happens that most of the catalogues and egovernment portals are following different taxonomies when classifying public services.